sujithnair3/My1stProject/README.md

 # My1stProject
-This is a GITHUB learning &amp; Practise Repository
+This is a GIT HUB learning and Practise Repository